 As per the algorithm shown in Figure 1, we aim to design a generalized ACO learning framework for our three approaches mentioned here and in the next two subsections.
-For the Trust-ACO algorithm, we have to first select only non-spam hosts from the training dataset and include them in the initial seed set for ants to start at line 1 in the main function general_ACO.
+For the Trust-ACO algorithm, we have to first select only non-spam hosts from the training dataset and include them in the initial seed set for ants to start at line 1 in the main function general\ACO.
 In addition, this main function also requires three pre-defined parameters: the number of iteration runs, ants and maximum hops, respectively.
 The first parameter, repeating the learning process with the number of iterations at line 3, is needed for guaranteeing that the model will indeed contribute the best classification rule.
 The second one, defining the number of ants at line 4, directly affects the number of generated rules.
 In general, the larger the value of this parameter is set, the higher possibility a good path will be found.
 The last one, an argument passing to the function walk at line 5, determines how far an ant can move away from an initial seed.
 This parameter will affect properties, i.e. either specificity or generality, of a generated rule.
 Note that we have further provided the sensitivity analysis of these parameters in Subsection 6.2.

 More precisely, by invoking the sub-module walk at line 5, each ant (i.e. line 15) will be assigned to start walking from a non-spam seed in the forward direction of hyperlinks.
-Considering the host graph $\mathcal{G}{\mathcal{H}}$, the ant once stepping on the host h_i then, at iteration time
+Considering the host graph $\mathcal{G}{\mu}$ the ant once stepping on the host $h_i$ then, at iteration time function general\ $ACO(\mathcal{G}{\mathcal{H}})$

-'''

-function general\ACO(G_H)

-1: for each seed host h in \mathcal{G}{\mathcal{H}} do

-initialize heuristic, pheromones, and probabilities of the whole edges

-3:

-for each iteration tdo

-4:

-create a number of ants

-let an individual ant invoke the function walk(nHops)

-5:

-generate rules from ants' paths and choose the (local) best one

-7:

-adjust the pheromone levels

-update probabilities of edges

-9:

-delete all ants

-10:

-consider all local best rules and choose the (global) best one

-collect the global best rule in the answer set

-12:

-14: return the sequence of classification rules

-function walk(nHops)

-15: let an ant start from a seed host, temporarily defined as h_i

-16: while nHops is not equal to 0 and ant does not reach the end of path do

-randomly select a next host h_i based on the pre-calculated probabilities

-P{ii}(t) and move to that target

-decrease nHops by 1

-18:

-19: end while

-20: return the ant's path

-'''
+- 1: for each seed host h in $\mathcal{G}{\mathcal{H}}$ do - 2: initialize heuristic, pheromones, and probabilities of the whole edges - 3: for each iteration tdo - 4: create a number of ants - 5: let an individual ant invoke the function walk(nHops) - 6: generate rules from ants' paths and choose the (local) best one - 7: adjust the pheromone levels - 8: update probabilities of edges - 9: delete all ants - 10: end for - 11: consider all local best rules and choose the (global) best one - 12: collect the global best rule in the answer set - 13: end for - 14: return the sequence of classification rules function walk(nHops)

+- 15: let an ant start from a seed host, temporarily defined as $h_i$ - 16: while nHops is not equal to 0 and ant does not reach the end of path do - 17: randomly select a next host $h_j$ based on the pre-calculated probabilities $P{ii}(t)$ and move to that target - 18: decrease nHops by 1 - 19: end while - 20: return the ant's path t, will randomly choose and follow a link from among $h_i$ 's out-links to a next host $h_j$ with the probability $P{ij}(t)$ .
+This moving step (i.e. line 17) is iteratively proceeded with a certain number of hops or until no more way, excluding a circle, to step on.
+Eventually, at line 20, the function returns an ant's path that will be used to further construct a non-spam classification rule.

 Figure 1.

 The general ACO algorithm for spam detection